CtrlK

 Suggestions

-Integrate validation steps into workflows: after featurization, check for None values (from failed molecules) and verify feature matrix shape before passing to ML models.
+Integrate validation checkpoints into workflows: after featurization, check for None values from failed molecules and validate feature matrix shape before passing to ML models.

 DimensionReasoningScore